kivikakk/lottia-notes/content/posts/0002-untangling-cycles.md

 seeing the address we gave one cycle ago; every cycle we increment the address to keep it going.

+(My wording here muddles up the timing of when we "set" a given value quite a lot — really, we _initiate_ the setting of the address two cycles ago, which one cycle ago _is_ set (and seen), which this cycle we then see the data returned of.)

 This is pretty theoretical in this form, but I have a few state machines that do this kind of sliding continuous read in a limited fashion.